BalawalSultan/ProgrammingProject/report.md

 And after a while came the time to start UnitTesting these classes, luckily for me, my teammates made me see my classes for the abomination that they were.
 And so my teammates and I refactored a sizable portion of our code, after refactoring the code we were finally able to write tests for our classes without going doing mental gymnastics.

-What I learned from this is that writing test cases for a class without implementing isn't such a bad idea after all.
+What I learned from this is that writing test cases for a class without implementing it isn't such a bad idea after all.